Junji Arias: Beginnings and early success

 He began his singing career as a solo act, at the age of 17, at Ka Freddies in Tagaytay in 1993 after being discovered by international folk star, Freddie Aguilar.
 He released his first album under Warner Music Philippines with the band Excerpts in 1999.
 In 2000, he formed Velcro, an acoustic group together with Rivermaya drummer, Mark Escueta, and coExcerpts member and lead guitarist, James Diaz.
-They were later joined by Bolichie Suzara on Bass and Alex Fidel on Drums for their debut album, "Ubod ng Lakas na Dikoryenteng Kombo" released in 2004 and was distributed by Viva Records.
+They were later joined by veteran musicians, Bolichie Suzara of Freestyle on Bass and Alex Fidel of Parliament Syndicate on Drums.
+Their combination of genres created a unique pop alternative rock sound in their debut album, "Ubod ng Lakas na Dikoryenteng Kombo" which was released in 2004 and was distributed by Viva Records.

 He was also able to collaborate with different artists, including Rachel Alejandro, Rico Blanco, Jay Durias, and Top Suzara.
 He composed, arranged and co-produced Geneva Cruz's album, "To Manila", which was released October 2013.
 He also composed jingles for different commercial ads.

+He co-owned the now defunct iconic Bar and music venue Capone's Bistro with Jay Server together with Rivermaya's Rico Blanco, and Mark Escueta which ruled the Makati nightlife scene for several years in the 2000's.

 In 2007, he released his single "98 Seconds" in (Germany) and China.

 The Voice of the Philippines

 In June 2013, he joined The Voice of the Philippines wherein he sang "I'll Be There for You" by Bon Jovi.
 He was able to make Lea Salonga, Bamboo Mañalac, and Sarah Geronimo turn their respective chairs.
 He later picked the latter as his coach.
-During the Battles, he was paired up with the 22-year-old Dave Jonathan Lamar where they sang "Bohemian Rhapsody."
+During the Battles, he was paired up with Dave Lamar where they sang "Bohemian Rhapsody."
 Arias later won that round and which made him advanced to the Live shows.
 In the first Live show, he sang Aerosmith's "I Don't Want to Miss a Thing while suffering from mononucleosis."
 He was later eliminated after Geronimo picked Eva delos Santos over him.

 Post The Voice of the Philippines

 After ending his stint in The Voice of the Philippines, Arias continued his career in doing musical gigs at both local and international venues.
-Until 2015, he decided to focus on his business ventures and fatherhood.
+Until 2015, he decided to focus on fatherhood and expanding his Travel company.
 In 2022, he wrote and produced Geneva Cruz comeback single, "Sinungaling" and co-wrote carrier single of pop duo, Suzara, entitled "Kakalimutan".